 A function f need not have a derivative (for example, if it is not continuous).
 Similarly, even if f does have a derivative, it may not have a second derivative.
-For example, let at is given by f'(x) is twice the absolute value function at , and it does not have a derivative at zero.
-Similar examples show that a function can have a kth derivative for each non-negative integer k but not a (k+1)th derivative.
+For example, let at is given by derivative at zero.
+Similar examples show that a function can have a kth derivative for each non-negative integer k but not a (k + 1)th derivative.
 A function that has k successive derivatives is called k times differentiable.
-If in addition the kth derivative is continuous, then the function is said to be of differentiability class C^k .
-(This is a stronger condition than having k derivatives, as shown by the second example of Smoothness k Examples.)
-A function that has infinitely many derivatives is called k infinitely differentiable or k subsequent derivatives are identically zero.
-In particular, they exist, so polynomials are smooth functions.
+If in addition the kth derivative is continuous, then the function is said to be of differentiability class $C^k$ .
+(This is a stronger condition than having k derivatives, as shown by the second example of Smoothness § Examples.)
+A function that has infinitely many derivatives is called infinitely differentiable or smooth.